-- 4.4.1 The following provision sets out the minimum hours a Casual Employee will be engaged to perform the category of work required. - 4.4.2 Except for Academic Sessional Activities as defined in clause 4.5.1 and any additional hours contemplated at clause 4.5.9.2(a)), Casual Employees will be engaged by the University for a minimum period of: - 4.4.2.1 one (1) hour per day where the Casual Employee: - is working remotely and is not required by the University to attend the physical workplace to perform their work/duties as directed by the University; or - (b) is employed in the occupation of gym or fitness instructor. - 4.4.2.2 an aggregate two (2) hours per Engagement day where the Casual Employee is required to attend the physical workplace engaged to perform: - (a) Content Development activities as defined in clause 4.5.7.1 - (b) Research Activities as defined in clause 4.5.8.1; or - (c) Other Casual Academic Activities as defined in clause 4.5.9.1; - 4.4.2.3 three (3) hours per Engagement where the Casual Employee is required to attend the physical workplace to perform PASO Casual work (excluding as a gym or fitness instructor). - 4.4.3 Enagagement means an aggregate number of hours the Employee is required to attend the physical workplace in a day where the break between Required Hours (excluding unpaid meal breaks) does not exceed two hours.
-Where there is a break of more than two (2) hours (excluding unpaid meal breaks) between two periods of Required Hours on a day, the subsequent Required Hours will be considered a separate Enagagement for the purpose of determining minimum enagagement under clause 4.4.2..
+- 4.4.1 The following provision sets out the minimum hours a Casual Employee will be engaged to perform the category of work required. - 4.4.2 Except for Academic Sessional Activities as defined in clause 4.5.1 and any additional hours contemplated at clause 4.5.9.2(a)), Casual Employees will be engaged by the University for a minimum period of: - 4.4.2.1 one (1) hour per day where the Casual Employee: - (a) is working remotely and is not required by the University to attend the physical workplace to perform their work/duties as directed by the University; or - (b) is employed in the occupation of gym or fitness instructor. - 4.4.2.2 an aggregate two (2) hours per Engagement where the Casual Employee is required to attend the physical workplace engaged to: - (a) perform Content Development activities as defined in clause 4.5.7.1 - (b) perform Research Activities as defined in clause 4.5.8.1; - (c) perform Other Casual Academic Activities as defined in clause 4.5.9.1; or - (d) assist students with a disability. - 4.4.2.3 three (3) hours per Engagement where the Casual Employee is required to attend the physical workplace to perform PASO Casual work (excluding as a gym or fitness instructor or to assist students with a disability). - 4.4.3 Engagement means an aggregate number of hours the Employee is required to attend the physical workplace in a day where the break between Required Hours (excluding unpaid meal breaks) does not exceed two hours.
+Where there is a break of more than two (2) hours (excluding unpaid meal breaks) between two periods of Required Hours on a day, the subsequent Required Hours will be considered a separate Engagement for the purpose of determining minimum engagement under clause 4.4.2.